fingerskier/manthra/README.md

 # Manthra

+A smart person expresses less than 10% of what they think, A stupid person thinks about less than 10% of what they express.

 If you don't have time to do it right, when will you have time to do it over?